List of Billboard Hot 100 number-one singles of the 1970s: Number ones

-The Bee Gees scored the most number-one hits (9 songs) and had the longest cumulative run atop the Billboard Hot 100 chart (27 weeks) during the 1970s.
+The Bee Gees scored the most number-one hits (nine songs) and had the longest cumulative run atop the Billboard Hot 100 chart (27 weeks) during the 1970s.

 Rod Stewart remained at the top of the Billboard Hot 100 chart for 17 weeks during the 1970s.

+Paul McCartney amassed five number-one hits with Wings, one number-one hit attributed to Paul and Linda McCartney, as well as two number-one hits as a member of the Beatles.

-Elton John amassed the second-most number-one hits on the Hot 100 chart during the 1970s (6 songs).
+Elton John accumulated six number-one hits on the Hot 100 chart during the 1970s.